wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 -----

-### SSL_GENERATION_SERVICE="LETSENCRYPT"
+### SSL_GENERATION_SERVICE

-When SSL_GENERATION_METHOD="AUTOMATIC", this should be set to "LETSENCRYPT" otherwise it should be left blank
+This can be set to one of two values:

+1. LETSENCRYPT
+2. ZEROSSL

+If SSL_GENERATION_SERVICE is set to "LETSENCRYPT" then the "lets encrypt" service will be used to generate the SSL certificates for your deployment
+If SSL_GENERATION_SERVICE is set to "ZEROSSL" then the "zero ssl" service will be used to generate the SSL certificates for your deployment

 ------